 Web services enable applications to interact with one another over the web in a platform-neutral, language independent environment.
 In a typical web services scenario, a business application sends a request to a service at a given URL by using the HTTP protocol.
 The service receives the request, processes it, and returns a response.
 Web services are typically based on Simple Object Access Protocol (SOAP) or Representational State Transfer (REST) architectures.

-Using Web Source Modules, Application Express developers can declaratively access data services from a variety of REST endpoints, allowing both read and write operations.
+Using REST Data Sources (formerly called Web Source Modules), Application Express developers can declaratively access data services from a variety of REST endpoints, allowing both read and write operations.
 In addition to supporting smart caching rules for remote REST data, Oracle Application Express also offers the unique ability to directly manipulate the results of REST data sources using industry standard SQL.

 APEX_WEB_SERVICE package enables you to